l2plus/imola_module_5_spring_boot/README.md

 - Check that spring context is up and there is 'hello world' message in console.  -- done

 # Task 2
-### CRUD REST application
+### CRUD REST application -- UPLOADED
 *Cost: 1 points.*

-- Create app that should support create, read, update and delete operations for some entity
+- Create app that should support create, read, update and delete operations for some entity -- done
 - Use Spring Data module -- done
 - Don't use Spring Data REST starter -- done